snitchbcc/articles/2021/4/prep-matters-package.md

 ---
 thumbnail: content://sat.jpeg
+title: >-
-title: "New PrepMatters Super-Deluxe Package Offers Parents Opportunity To Swap Child Out With One Who Will Get A 1600 "
+  New PrepMatters Super-Deluxe Package Offers Parents Opportunity To Swap Child Out With One Who Will Get A 1600
+authors:
-authors: Dale Bell
+  - Dale Bell
 date: 29
 tags:
   - local